Inspirational Quotations #209

 Common Mistake 3: Employees get tuned in to the praise-criticism-praise pattern

-Sandwich feedback is ineffective since employees get tuned in to the pattern Once managers learn and use the sandwich feedback technique a few times, employees recognize the praise-criticism-praise pattern.
-Employees realize that the managers offer criticism after initiating their conversations with praise.
+Sandwich feedback: employees get tuned in to the pattern Once managers use the sandwich feedback technique a few times, employees recognize the praise-criticism-praise pattern.
+They realize that the managers offer criticism after initiating their conversations with praise.
 Subsequently they learn to discount this praise since such praise is just a lead-in to the criticism.

-Sandwich feedback technique Frequently, from the mistakes explained above, the sandwich technique amounts to undercutting praise with criticism.
-A praise followed by criticism undermines the positive impact of praise and weakens the significance of the corrective feedback.
+Frequently, from the aforementioned mistakes, the sandwich technique undercuts praise with criticism.
+A praise followed by criticism undermines the positive impact of praise and weakens the corrective feedback’s significance.

 Sandwich feedback is perhaps best used to help new managers develop feedback skills: to provide affirmative feedback to encourage employees to repeat desired behaviors and to offer corrective feedback to influence change.
-Once managers are at ease with giving feedback, they can focus on discussing what their employees do right and defer offering corrective feedback for other conversations.
+Once managers are comfortable giving feedback, they can focus on discussing what their employees do right and defer offering corrective feedback for other conversations.

-Effective feedback is timely, relevant and forthright.
+In summary, it’s best to be direct when giving feedback, because the compliment sandwiches are easily spotted as inauthentic.
+Feedback is effective only when it’s timely, relevant and forthright.
 Tomorrow’s article will introduce an effective feedback technique.

 Sandwich Feedback Technique

-This article presents the popular ’sandwich technique’ for giving interpersonal feedback.
+This article presents the popular ‘compliment sandwich technique’ for giving interpersonal feedback.
 Tomorrow’s follow-up article will critique this method and discuss three common mistakes that render the sandwich technique ineffective.
-A third article will introduce an effective feedback technique with pointers for further information.

 Managers Often Resent Giving Corrective Feedback

-Managers Often Resent Giving Corrective Feedback Feedback is a central component of the manager-employee relationship.
-Often, managers resent giving corrective (or negative) feedback.
+Feedback is a central component of the manager-employee relationship.
+Often, managers are reluctant resent giving corrective (or negative) feedback.
 They assume employee defensiveness and fear that negative feedback will offend the employee and thus affect their rapport with the employee.
 Such managers are likely to withhold criticism.
-They fail to provide timely, relevant feedback in various circumstances—employee tardiness to inappropriate attire (especially if the employee is of the opposite gender.)
+They fail to provide timely, relevant feedback in various circumstances, from employee tardiness to inappropriate attire (especially if the employee is of the opposite gender.)

 Sandwich Feedback & Purported Benefits